Can neurotypicals explain why they talk to autistic people in a condescending way like they’re children or puppies?

 As an autistic person myself, I have never talked down to anyone, including demographics that are often spoken to in a condescending way such as the elderly, the blind, people in wheelchairs, people with Down syndrome and of course, young children.

 Yes, I speak to young children with the same voice I use with neurotypical (and all other) adults.
-The only thing I alter with my speech to young children is vocabulary.
+The only thing I alter with my speech to young kids is vocabulary.

 “I have not experienced being talked down to, but I have certainly witnessed it,” says Clarissa Harwell, LCSW, a therapist diagnosed with autism at 43.